 *Art Walk is a little different in current times.
-We will be open until 6pm with our usual 3 customer capacity.
+AW is on Thursday 8.13 and we will be open until 7p with our usual 3 customer capacity.
 All visitors and staff are required to wear masks and we will not be able to serve food or beverages.

 Brookdale West Seattle (Art Walk Partner)